geovedi/book-notes/2016/grit.notes.md

   - Scott Barry Kaufman's journey from being labeled a slow learner to discovering his potential illustrates the power of effort and determination.
   - The negative consequences of segregating "gifted" and "non-gifted" individuals from an early age and relying solely on IQ scores are evident.
 - Shifting the Focus: Talent vs. Effort
-  - The stories of Scott and the author's personal experiences demonstrate the flaws in measuring and valuing talent.
+  - The stories of Scott and Angela's personal experiences demonstrate the flaws in measuring and valuing talent.
   - Tests of talent and grit, though imperfect, should not overshadow the significance of effort.
   - The need to reevaluate the emphasis on talent and acknowledge that effort plays a pivotal role in personal and professional growth.